rak810/csharp-learning/introduction.md

 ## C# Data Types
 ---
 C# is strongly typed programming language.
 So, it defines keywords for fundamental data types.
 These data types are defined in the ```System``` namespace.
 And most of them are  So every working C# program must use this namespace.
 C# is strongly typed programming language.
 So, it defines keywords for fundamental data types.
 These data types are defined in the ```System``` namespace.
 So every working C# program must use this namespace.
 And most of them are **Common Language Specification (CLS)** complaint.
+CLS-compliant .NET code can be used by any other .NET core programming languages like VB.NET or F#.

 | C# name | CLS Compliant? | Meaning |
 | ------------- |:-------------:|:-------------:|
 |bool|Yes| Represents true or false|